Energy use and GHGs (Green House Gasses) can be broken down into roughly three areas:

-Note: July 2009 - We've decided to modify a bathroom fan to use a low CFM fan in order to suck air out of the house (from that room and possibly others) and then fresh air is introduced via a window or air intake in the bedroom.
+Note: July 2009 - We've decided to replace the bathroom fan with a low CFM fan in order to suck air out of the house and then fresh air is introduced via a window or air intake in the bedroom.
 I'm toying with using 5" computer fans as they're quite, low power and free.

 Jan 2010 Update

-After having day after day of ice flowing from the patio door into the carpet and windows being frozen shut we did some tests.
+After having day after day of condensation / ice flowing from the aluminum patio door into the carpet and windows being frozen shut we did some tests.